EmilyOng/Scratch.activity/README.md

 ```

-I removed the unnecessary FileReader() from 'containers/load-button.js' and used the 'div' value to load the blocks onto the canvas.
+I removed the unnecessary FileReader() from `containers/load-button.js` and used the `div` value to load the blocks onto the canvas.

 ```